Panorama "PG Point"

 Notes – launch

 Launch is approximately 11 miles northeast of Talihina, OK (here are some images of directions to launch and the LZ).
 Go north on US highway 271 past Talimena State Park and turn on to the Talimena Scenic Drive (Hwy 1) and go about 4 miles to the launch entrance (a locked gate) on the north side of the highway.
 Stay on the graveled road to launch.
 Keep the road clear by parking on either side.
 Overflow parking is not allowed outside the gated entrance but pilots and visitors may park at one of the many overlook areas that are a close drive to the gate.
-Pilots at launch will do their best to give a lift to launch!
+Pilots at the LZ will do their best to give a lift back to launch!
+BE CERTAIN TO READ THE NOTES BELOW FOR THE LZ!

 paragliding in winter at Panorama